Business action on climate change: Overview

-At the same time, since 1989 many previously denialist petroleum and automobile industry corporations have changed their position as the political and scientific consensus has grown, with the creation of the Kyoto Protocol and the publication of the International Panel on Climate Change's Second and Third Assessment Reports.
-These corporations include major petroleum companies like Royal Dutch Shell, Texaco, and BP, as well as automobile manufacturers like Ford, General Motors, and DaimlerChrysler.
+At the same time, since 1989 many previously denialist petroleum and automobile industry corporations have changed their position as the political and scientific consensus has grown, with the creation of the Kyoto Protocol and the publication of the Intergovernmental Panel on Climate Change's Second and Third Assessment Reports.
+These corporations include major petroleum companies like Shell, Texaco and BP, as well as automobile manufacturers like Ford, General Motors and Mercedes-Benz Group.
 Some of these have joined with the Center for Climate and Energy Solutions (formerly the Pew Center on Global Climate Change), a non-profit organization aiming to support efforts to address global climate change.

 Since 2000, the Carbon Disclosure Project has been working with major corporations and investors to disclose the emissions of the largest companies.
 By 2007, the CDP published the emissions data for 2400 of the largest corporations in the world, and represented major institutional investors with $41 trillion combined assets under management.
 The pressure from these investors had had some success in working with companies to reduce emissions.

 The World Business Council for Sustainable Development, a CEO-led association of some 200 multinational companies, has called on governments to agree on a global targets, and suggests that it is necessary to cut emissions by 60-80 percent from current levels by 2050.

 In 2017, after the election of Donald Trump, backing was shown in the business community for the Paris Agreement, which became effective November 4, 2016.

-In 2020 the demand for business action to stop climate change grow steadily.
-An organisation named "Task Force on Climate-related Financial Disclosures" was created with a specific aim to show which companies are trying to stop climate change and which not.
-The bank of England launched an initiative for showing what investment can become non profitable with climate action.
-British Petroleum pledged to become carbon neutral by 2050 and the biggest finance management company BlackRock said it will not serve those who will not try to reduce GGG emissions.
+In 2020 the demand for business action to stop climate change grew steadily.
+An organisation named "Task Force on Climate-related Financial Disclosures" was created with a specific aim to show which companies are trying to stop climate change and which are not.
+The Bank of England launched an initiative to identify climate-related financial risks.
+BP pledged to become carbon neutral by 2050, and the largest finance management company BlackRock said it will not serve those who resist trying to reduce GHG emissions.
 Investors with a capital of 5 trillion dollars pledged to have 100% fossil free investments by the year 2050.